aakashbhardwaj619/aakashbhardwaj619.github.io/_posts/2021-05-15-Teams-Activity-Notifications-Azure.md

     }
     ```

-> The complete Teams app manifest for this solution can be found [here](https://github.com/aakashbhardwaj619/teams-activity-notifications-function/tree/main/TeamsApp).
+> The complete Teams app manifest for this solution is available [here](https://github.com/aakashbhardwaj619/teams-activity-notifications-function/tree/main/TeamsApp).

 ## Azure Function

-An event grid triggered Azure Function would get executed every time our custom event occurs and this function would be making the Microsoft Graph API calls to send the activity notification to user.
-The would require the previously copied Azure AD App Registration's credentials to authenticate with Microsoft Graph API.
-The below steps would be required for the Azure Function:
+An event grid triggered *Azure Function* would get executed every time our custom event occurs.
+This function would be making the Microsoft Graph API calls to send the activity notification to the user.
+It would require the previously copied Azure AD App Registration's credentials to authenticate with Microsoft Graph API.
+The below steps help create the Azure Function:

 - Create an Event Grid Triggered C# Azure Function in VS Code and add the **Microsoft.Graph** and **Microsoft.Identity.Client** Nuget packages.
 - Call the *Users.Teamwork.SendActivityNotification* method of the Graph SDK to send the activity notification to a user.